Parks and gardens in Paris Region: a treat for all your senses!

-Admire the sculptures, breathe the scent of fragrant plants, taste a freshly picked pear, listen to birdsong and touch the earth: all ways to enjoy our region, which is bursting with parks, gardens and other natural settings.
+In the parks and gardens around Paris and in the capital, admire the sculptures, breathe the scent of fragrant plants, taste a freshly picked pear, listen to birdsong and touch the earth.
+So many ways to enjoy green spaces with constantly renewed surprises every season.

 In front of the Esplanade of the Grande Cascade in the Domaine national de Saint-Cloud there is plenty to amaze you.
 Stroll along this wide prospect walk to discover the different terraces of the Jardin de l'Impératrice with its fountains, its forest, and its panoramic view over Paris.